Adamskoullos/ProDev/README.md

 Type: `git clone` followed by the URL and press enter to copy the existing repo to the new repo.

-### Full set-up details

-To get a full step by step guide on setting the project up from scratch including Firebase please visit the [build guide documentation](https://prodev-build-guide.netlify.app/build/gettingSetUp.html)

 ### Development server